waynekyrie/waynekyrie.github.io/_posts/2018-08-10-ReconstructionThermal.md

 course: "Internship at the AirLab"
 ---

 This was a research project that I did during the internship in the AirLab led by [Prof. Sebastian Scherer](https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/).
-The goal for this project was to enable inspection from 3D reconstruction.
+The goal for this project was to enable building inspection from 3D reconstruction.
+We want to add thermal texture to the 3D reconstruction to make the inspection more reliable.